vtexdocs/dev-portal-content/docs/vtex-io/Perks/best-practices/vtex-io-documentation-developing-custom-storefront-components.md

 Get acquainted with the particularities of both tools to make the best decision for the component style without wasting development efforts.

-Also, do not forget to make CSS handles available to your component users if distribution is a goal.
-Through Handles, future users can style your storefront component as desired, based on their specific needs.
+Also, do not forget to make CSS handles available to your component users if distribution at the VTEX App Store is a goal.
+Through CSS handles, future developers can style your storefront component based on their specific needs.

 Read the documentation on [Defining styles](https://developers.vtex.com/docs/guides/vtex-io-documentation-5-defining-styles) to learn about Tachyons, CSS Modules, and CSS handles, as well as their use cases.